-- Span streams or size culverts or pipe arches such that they are wider than bankfull width (BFW).
-Spans are strongly preferred as they avoid or minimize disruption to the streambed and avoid entire streambed reconstruction and maintenance inside the culvert or pipe arch (see 4, 5 & 7 below), which may be difficult in smaller structures.
-The span width of bridges, box culverts and arches at bankfull elevation should be ≥1.2 times BFW where practicable.
-In many cases bankfull width is not necessarily interchangeable with the elevation of ordinary high water. - Embed culverts or pipe arches below the grade of the streambed.
+- 1. Span 2 streams or size culverts or pipe arches such that they are wider than bankfull width (BFW).
+Single span structures are required to the extent practicable as they avoid or minimize disruption to the streambed and avoid entire streambed reconstruction and maintenance inside the culvert or pipe arch (see 4, 5 & 7 below), which may be difficult in smaller structures.
+The span width of bridges, box culverts and arches at bankfull elevation should be ≥ 1.2 times BFW where practicable.
+In many cases bankfull width is not necessarily interchangeable with the elevation of ordinary high water.
+3 - 2.
+Embed culverts or pipe arches below the grade of the streambed.
 This is not required when ledge/bedrock and/or utilities prevents embedment, in which case spans are preferred.
-The following depths are recommended to prevent streambed washout, and ensure compliance and long-term success: - $\geq$ 1-2 feet for box culverts and pipe arches, or a. - $\geq$ 1-2 feet and at least 25% for round pipe culverts. - Match the culvert gradient (slope) with the stream channel profile.
-3. - Construct crossings carrying normal flows with a natural bottom substrate within the structure matching the characteristics of the substrate in the natural stream channel and the banks (mobility, slope, stability, confinement, grain and rock size) at the time of construction and over time as the structure has had the opportunity to pass substantial high flow events.
+The following depths are recommended to prevent streambed washout, and ensure compliance and long-term success: - a. $\geq 1-2$ feet for box culverts and pipe arches4, or - b. $\geq 1-2$ feet and at least 25% for round pipe culverts. - 3.
+Match the culvert gradient (slope) with the stream channel profile. - 4.
+Construct crossings carrying normal flows with a natural bottom substrate within the structure matching the characteristics of the substrate in the natural stream channel and the banks (mobility, slope, stability, confinement, grain and rock size) at the time of construction and over time as the structure has had the opportunity to pass substantial high flow events.